-These assistantships are awarded on a competitive basis to students in their 2nd year of the program.
+These assistantships are awarded on a competitive basis to students in their 2nd year of the program or exceptional 1st year students.
 They are designed to support both teaching in the department and graduate students' professional development.
-GTAs normally work no more than 20 hours per week.
+GTAs normally work no more than 20 hours per week, but are expected to hold office hours equivalent to the 20 hr.
 GTA duties may include grading papers, guest lecturing, managing the department research participant pool, and/or other teaching-related functions.
 These assistantships cover tuition, as well as providing a stipend.
+GTAs are not to hold employment outside of the GTA position.